tusiimemack/php-project-1/README.md

 # php-project-1
-This is project one of day one of learning PHP
+This is project one of day one of learning PHP# php-project-1